 Fibras Andinas (Andean Fibers) will launch the first camelid weaving operation in northern Chile.
-Peruvian alpaca weavings are known worldwide.
+Peruvian alpaca weavings are known all across the globe.
 Our innovation was in replacing alpaca wool with ultra refined llama wool, which achieves maximum softness and minimal itchiness.
 Our biggest challenge was finding the capital necessary to make our dreams come true.
-We made sacrifices like selling our home and other properties in order to improve our chances of raising capital with private investors.
+We made sacrifices like selling our home and other properties in order to improve our odds to raise capital with private investors.

 Then we accessed funds from Start Up Chile, which gave us the necessary push, but we still needed more capital to continue to grow.
-Finally we turned to Bci Nace which approved our loan in 14 working days.
+Finally we turned to Bci Nace who approved our loan in 14 working days.
 We invested the funds in a piece of land, buildings in the industrial sector of Arica, and used the rest as working capital.
-Bci played a fundamental role in our business development thanks to its high quality financial support and its strong network of strategic partners and potential investors.
+Bci played a fundamental role in our business' development thanks to their high quality financial support and their strong network of strategic partners and potential investors.